NonstickAtom972/Grammer2/docs/readme.md

 The syntax is `Circle(Y,X,R[,Method[,pattern[,buffer`.

 This draws a circle using Y and X as pixel coordinates and R as the radius of the circle in pixels.
 Method is how to draw the circle:
-* 1-Black border (Default)
+* 1 - Black border (Default)
-* 2-White border
+* 2 - White border
-* 3-Inverted border
+* 3 - Inverted border
+* 4 - White border, white fill
+* 5 - Black border, black fill
+* 6 - Invert border, invert fill
+* 7 - White border, black fill
+* 8 - White border, invert fill
+* 9 - Black border, white fill
+* 10 - Black border, invert fill
+* 11 - Invert border, white fill
+* 12 - Invert border, black fill

-Pattern is a number from 0 to 255 that will be used as a drawing pattern.
+Pattern is a number from 0 to 255 that will be used as a drawing pattern for the border.
 For example, 85 is `01010101` in binary, so every other pixel will not be drawn.
 Use 0 for no pattern.
 If the bit is 0, the pixel will be drawn, if it is 1, it won't be drawn.
 Buffer is the buffer to draw to (useful with grayscale).

 ### Pt-Off(
 This is used to draw sprites to pixel coordinates.
 It is limited in some ways, compared to the Pt-On( command, but more flexible in others.
 The syntax is: `Pt-Off(Method,DataPointer,Y,X,[Width,[Height[,Buffer`